-LINK ТАВ FUNCTION Wireless LAN АР Use this screen to configure the wireless LAN settings and WLAN authentication/security settings.
+LINK TAB FUNCTION Wireless LAN АР Use this screen to configure the wireless LAN settings and WLAN authentication/security settings.
 More AP Use this screen to configure multiple BSSs on the ZyXEL Device.
 WPS Use this screen to configure and view your WPS (Wi-Fi Protected Setup) settings.
 WPS Station Use this screen to set up a WPS wireless network.
 WDS Use this screen to set up Wireless Distribution System links to other access points.
 Scheduling Use this screen to configure the dates/times to enable or disable the wireless LAN.
 NAT General Use this screen to enable NAT.
 Port Forwarding Use this screen to make your local servers visible to the outside world.
 ALG Use this screen to enable or disable SIP ALG.
-Security · Firewall Use this screen to activate/deactivate the firewall and SPI (Security Parameter Index).
-Filter URL Filter Use this screen to block access to certain URL web sites.
-Application Filter Use this screen to allow or block traffic from certain applications.
+Security Firewall General Use this screen to activate/deactivate the firewall and SPI (Security Parameter Index).
+Filter URL Use this screen to block access to certain web site URLs.
+Application Filter Use this screen to block or allow traffic from certain applications.
 IP/MAC Filter Use this screen to configure IP/MAC filtering rules for incoming or outgoing traffic.
-Advanced · Static Route Use this screen to configure IP static routes to tell your device about networks beyond the directly connected remote nodes.
+Advanced Static Route Use this screen to configure IP static routes to tell your device about networks beyond the directly connected remote nodes.
 802.1Q/1P Group Setting Use this screen to activate 802.1Q/1P, specify the management VLAN group, display the VLAN groups and configure the settings for each VLAN group.
 Port Setting Use this screen to configure the PVID and assign traffic priority for each port.
 QoS General Use this screen to enable QoS and traffic prioritizing.
 You can also configure the QoS rules and actions.
 Dynamic DNS This screen allows you to use a static hostname alias for a dynamic IP address.
-Remote MGMT WWW Use this screen to configure through which interface(s) and from which IP address(es) users can use HTTP to manage the ZyXEL Device.
-Telnet Use this screen to configure through which interface(s) and from which IP address(es) users can use Telnet to manage the ZyXEL Device.
-FTP Use this screen to configure through which interface(s) and from which IP address(es) users can use FTP to access the ZyXEL Device.